iTwin/presentation/.changeset/silly-spoons-drum.md

 "@itwin/presentation-components": minor
 ---

+Property value selector in instance filter builder changes:

-- `null` values will no longer be represented as empty fields in the query builder.
-Instead, building a query for `null` values will only be possible with `isNull` or `isNotNull` operators.
+- `null` values are no longer represented as empty fields - instead, building a query for `null` values should be done using "**Is Null**" and "**Is Not Null**" operators.
-- Empty strings will be selectable and displayed as _Empty Value_ in the query builder.
+- Empty strings are now selectable and displayed as _Empty Value_ in the selector.